OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 *   **Data retention**.
 For interest-based advertising, we retain data for no more than 13 months, unless we obtain your consent to retain the data longer.
 *   **Data sharing**.
 In some cases, we share with advertisers reports about the data we have collected on their sites or ads.

 **Data collected by other advertising companies**.
 Advertisers sometimes include their own web beacons (or those of their other advertising partners) within their advertisements that we display, enabling them to set and read their own cookie.
 Additionally, Microsoft partners with third-party ad companies to help provide some of our advertising services, and we also allow other third-party ad companies to display advertisements on our sites.
 These third parties may place cookies on your computer and collect data about your online activities across websites or online services.
-These companies currently include, but are not limited to: A9, AppNexus, Criteo, Facebook, MediaMath, nugg.adAG, Oath, Rocket Fuel, and Yahoo!.
+These companies currently include, but are not limited to: A9, AppNexus, Criteo, Facebook, MediaMath, nugg.adAG, Verizon Media, Rocket Fuel, and Yahoo!.
 Select any of the preceding links to find more information on each company's practices, including the choices it offers.
 Many of these companies are also members of the NAI or DAA, which each provide a simple way to opt out of ad targeting from participating companies.

 Top of page Collection of data from childrenCollection of data from children